Last Updated on January 26, 2021

-Alfredo sauce is so freakin’ delicious it always feels like a sin to be eating it, but my entire family just loves it!
-It’s so creamy and wonderful.
-This recipe serves about 6, so we always have leftovers that are just as good as when they were served right out of the slow cooker.
+Alfredo sauce is so freakin' delicious, it always feels like a sin to be eating it, but my entire family loves it!
+It's so creamy and wonderful.
+This slow cooker meal serves about 6, so we always have leftovers that are just as good as when they were served right out of the slow cooker.

 - Place 3-4 small, thawed chicken breasts into your slow cooker.